 A question bank must be developed by EPAOs.
-The 'question bank' must be of sufficient size to prevent predictability and the EPAO must review it regularly (and at least once a year) to ensure that it,
+The 'question bank' must be of sufficient size to prevent predictability and the EPAO must review it regularly (and at least once a year) to ensure that it, and its content, are fit for purpose.
+The questions relating to the underpinning knowledge, skills and behaviours, must be varied yet allow assessment of the relevant KSBs.

-EPAOs must ensure that apprentices have a different set of questions in the case of re-sits/re-takes.
+EPAOs must ensure that apprentices have a different set of questions in the case of re-sits orre-takes.